yenchunnnn/personal-website/content/project/visualizing-covid/index.md

 Background

 :   In December 2019, COVID-19 was first identified in the China.
-By March 11, 2020, the WHO categorized the COVID-19 outbreak as a pandemic.
+By March 11, 2020, the WHO had categorized the COVID-19 outbreak as a pandemic.

     How quickly did the virus spread across the globe?
 Was there any effect from country-wide policies?